cethemaco/cethemaco/README.md

 👋 Hi!
 I am **Ce**e, **the** **ma**ster **co**der!

-Well, that is a lie, sadly I am not.
+Well, that is a lie, sadly I am not a master coder.
 But!!!
 I aspire to become one, whatever it takes!

 ## What I am learning right now:
 - 🐍 Python